Lactation room

-A lactation room (or lactorium) is a private space where a nursing mother can use a breast pump.
+A lactation room (or lactorium) is a private space where a nursing mother can breastfeed.
+They may include breast pumps.
 The development is mostly confined to the United States, which is unique among developed countries in providing minimal maternity leave.
-Historian Jill Lepore argues that the "non-bathroom lactation room" and breast pumps generally are driven by corporate need for workers rather than mothers' wishes or babies' needs.

 Purpose and description

 Lactation rooms provide breastfeeding mothers with a private space to pump or nurse.
 While lactation spaces existed prior to the 2010 Patient Protection and Affordable Care Act, the amended Section 4207 of the Fair Labor Standards Act requires employers with 50 employees or more to provide a private space for nursing mothers that's not a bathroom.

 Generally, a lactation room includes a refrigerator, sink, cleaning supplies, table, and comfortable chair.
 The ability to pump throughout the day allows mothers to keep up their milk supply and enables them to save and take home the nutrient-rich milk they have pumped.